-Warning: You must be running the SUSE Linux Enterprise Server version 11 Service Pack 2 (SLES 11 SP2) or Service Pack 3 (SLES 11 SP3) SMW base operating system and a release of SMW 7.0 or later on your SMW in order to perform the procedures in this chapter.
+Warning: You must be running the SUSE Linux Enterprise Server version 11 Service Pack 3 (SLES 11 SP3) SMW base operating system and a release of SMW 7.2 or later on your SMW in order to perform the procedures in this chapter.

-Procedure 119.
+Procedure 123.
 Rack-mount SMW: Replacing a failed LOGDISK or DBDISK disk drive

 Note: This procedure specifies replacing the LOGDISK disk.
-If you are replacing the DBDISK, use the appropriate /dev/disk/by-path/pci device name.
+If you are replacing the DBDISK, use the appropriate /dev/disk/by-path/pci\ device name.